Nancyiddy/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays a confused smiley
+write a script to displays the 10 newest files in the current directory